 Those staff of the bank who worked near the windows facing David Jones had a good view of the changing rooms opposite.
 When the DJs store was demolished, NAB and BankWest had branches there on George Street.

 2017 November DJ's christmas Heritage Biscuit Tin shows their branch on the corner of George & Barrack Streets and a glimpse of the old CBC Head Office corner, the building of which was re-erected at Sydney University in 1925.
+Queen Victoria building is in the distance along George Street at the left.

 site bordering Barrack Street, York Street and Barrack Lane